-- 2. On the left navigation pane, click and select High Availability. - 3.
-Click the ellipsis on the GigaVUE-FM instance widget in the High Availability page. - 4.
+- 2. Click the ellipsis on the GigaVUE-FM instance widget in the High Availability page. - 3.
 Select the Delete HA group option.
 The GigaVUE-FM HA group is disassembled and each of the GigaVUE-FM instances become standalone GigaVUE-FM instances.